-The bill seeks to amend and reenact various sections of the West Virginia Code concerning the administration of the state's drinking water treatment revolving fund and the Water Development Authority.
-It introduces new definitions, including "public utility" and "non-governmental public utility," to clarify the entities operating water and wastewater facilities under the Public Service Commission's jurisdiction.
-The legislation expands the authority of the Water Development Authority to provide loans and grants to both public and non-governmental public utilities, while also establishing rights and remedies for enforcing loan agreements.
-Additionally, it emphasizes the importance of maintaining public utilities and allows for the leasing or conveyance of property to the Water Development Authority.
+This bill seeks to amend and reenact various sections of the West Virginia Code concerning the administration of the state's drinking water treatment revolving fund and the operations of the Water Development Authority.
+It introduces new definitions, including "public utility" and "non-governmental public utility," to clarify the entities under the Public Service Commission's jurisdiction.
+The bill enhances the authority of the Water Development Authority to provide loans and grants to both governmental and non-governmental public utilities, thereby improving access to funding for public water utilities.
+It also outlines the rights and remedies for enforcing loan agreements and emphasizes the need for maintaining adequate cash and working capital for funding.

 Statutes affected: Introduced Version: 22-36-1, 22-36-5, 22C-1-2, 22C-1-3, 22C-1-5, 22C-1-6, 22C-1-17, 22C-1-22, 22C-2-1, 22C-2-5, 24-1-1, 24-2H-8, 31-15A-4, 31-15A-9, 31-15A-17c, 22C-1-7a